 Our residents experience a rich assortment of supervisory opportunities, across all settings and levels of training.
 Faculty provide supervision of clinical cases, on an individual and group basis, with a focus on psychiatric formulation, safety assessment, brief psychotherapeutic interventions, and principles of psychopharmacology.
 Residents receive individual supervision of longitudinal psychotherapy cases from full-time and volunteer faculty, including analysts who are affiliated with the Pittsburgh Psychoanalytic Institute.
 Group supervision is provided for Interpersonal Therapy, Cognitive Behavioral Therapy, Group Therapy and Family Therapy, as part of the Residency Curriculum.

-During the first two years of training, our residents provide call coverage in the UPMC Western Psychiatric Hospital Diagnostic Evaluation Center (“DEC Call”), on our inpatient units (“Floor Call”), and as part of the PGY2 rotation in Consultation-Liaison (CL) Psychiatry (“CL Call”).
+During the first two years of training, our residents provide call coverage in the UPMC Western Psychiatric Hospital Psychiatric Emergency Services (“PES Call”), on our inpatient units (“Floor Call”), and as part of the PGY2 rotation in Consultation-Liaison (CL) Psychiatry (“CL Call”).

-The DEC Call resident evaluates patients in our free-standing psychiatric emergency department, during evening, overnight, or weekend shifts.
-First year residents take call in the DEC on a rotating basis, providing one week of nighttime coverage at a time, during their three-block emergency psychiatry rotation.
-Second year residents take evening or weekend call in the DEC about every two weeks.
+The PES Call resident evaluates patients in our free-standing psychiatric emergency department, during evening, overnight, or weekend shifts.
+First-year residents take call in the PES on a rotating basis, providing one week of nighttime coverage at a time, during their three-block emergency psychiatry rotation.
+Second year residents take evening or weekend call in the PES about every two weeks.

 During the Consultation-Liaison (CL) Psychiatry rotation, second year residents rotate duties for CL Call, including after-hours phone coverage, in-house psychiatric evaluation as needed, and weekend coverage in the general hospital.
-PGY2 residents are excused from Floor and DEC Call during the CL Psychiatry rotation.
-Third year and fourth year residents are free from call.
+PGY2 residents are excused from Floor and PES Call during the CL Psychiatry rotation.
+Third-year and fourth-year residents are free from call.

 A formal Faculty-Resident Mentorship program facilitates a smooth transition into the training experience at UPMC Western Psychiatric Hospital.
 Incoming residents are assigned respective faculty mentors, who are eager to provide their time, professional expertise, and guidance.
 This program allows residents and their mentors to meet informally to discuss both personal and professional interests, with the goal of forming a mentorship relationship that can last the duration of one’s residency training.
 Read more about the mentorship program at the UPMC Western Psychiatric Hospital.